basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 ## 1. Introduction: The Unplayed Games

 I've wanted to dabble with local AI for a long time, but I never found it worth it to buy a GPU just for that.
-Then it hit me: I could also use it for gaming, duh.
+Then it hit me: I could also use it for gaming (duh).
 Because I really enjoyed "The Last of Us" series, I thought, "okay why not play this Last of Us game on the PC".
 This was the push I needed.
 So, a couple of weeks ago, I convinced myself to buy someone's old gaming machine.